gogoair/lavatory/docs/getting_started.rst

 Authentication
 --------------

-Lavatory looks for 3 environment variables in order to authenticate:
+Lavatory looks for several environment variables in order to authenticate:

 ``ARTIFACTORY_URL`` - Base URL to use for Artifactory connections